saumya/NodeOrmApi_104/README.md

 The API is developed with [Sequelize][1s] ORM.

-It has different UI as another projects.
+It has many different UI as another projects.

 This is the base project for the API server.

 A General Store/Inventory API is added for buying and selling product.